Marla Heasley

-Marla Heasley (born September 4, 1959 in Hollywood, California) is an American film and television actress best known for her role as Tawnia Baker in the 1980s hit TV series: The A-Team.
+Marla Heasley (born September 4, 1959) is an American film and television actress best known for her role as Tawnia Baker in the 1980s hit TV series: The A-Team.

 The A-Team

 Heasley was cast for the role of Tawnia Baker; a newspaper reporter working with the team.
 Introduced in season 2 episode 15 "The Battle of Bel-Air", the character was brought in as a replacement for Melinda Culea (Amy Allen), who was abruptly dropped from the series after insisting on being given more to do.